• Visit

 Canopy Connectors: Connecting Trees and People

-Forty-five fruit and shade trees were planted in Unity’s gravel bed in May and will be cared for through the summer.
+Forty-nine fruit and shade trees will be planted in Unity’s gravel bed in May and will be cared for through the summer.
 Volunteers will be needed throughout the season to distribute flyers and conduct site visits, and in the fall to transplant the trees.
 Please join us!
 Contact Lisa Burke at [email protected] for more information.

-For the fifth year Unity Church-Unitarian’s Canopy Connectors are offering trees, for free, to residents of the Summit-University-Rondo area.
+For the sixth year Unity Church-Unitarian’s Canopy Connectors are offering trees, for free, to residents of the Summit-University-Rondo area.
 Priority will be given to those living in neighborhoods with lower tree canopy.
-Selected trees will be planted on private property.
+The adopted trees will be planted on private property.

 We will assist those adopting our trees every step of the way, from helping you select the right spot for your tree and arranging for utility lines to be marked to planting your tree in the fall.